guttih/WaterMixer/docs/development/userStories.md

 As Kamila, I stand in front of the unit and want to know when the hot tub will be fully drained

+## lcd_water_level_predict
+As Kamila, I stand in front of the unit and want to know the projected hot tub water level.

-## lcd_status_water_level
+## lcd_water_level_current
-As Kamila, I stand in front of the unit and want to know the current hot tub water level
+As Kamila, I stand in front of the unit and want to know the current hot tub water level.
+This will be measured using the [pressure_sensor].

 ## lcd_pid_change
 As John, I stand in front of the unit and want change the PID values